 The average values for growth and form and wood properties were described in Suontama et al. (2016) based on the assessments at Keens Block progeny trial at age six (growth, form, wood density) and age seven (wood density, shrinkage and internal checking).
-The average values for selection traits will be, however, re-estimated at the next phase of selections from that data which these next selections are based on.
+The average values for selection traits will be, however, were re-estimated at the next phase of selections when all historical and new data have been merged for the latest analysis and selection purposes.